popdemtech/smartsite/walkthrough/2_Basics/5_0_environment_variables.md

 ## Environment Variables
 The need for environment specific configuration is inherent in developing a web application.
-Environment variables are variables that describe the environment in which the application or script is being invoked. `my-app` is currently configured to run in two environments: a developer's local system and Heroku for production.
+Environment variables are variables that describe the environment in which the application or script is being invoked. `smartsite` is currently configured to run in two environments: a developer's local system and Heroku for production.
 As we encountered in the last section, a web application will likely be required to have different configuration for the different environments.

 Specifically, the application needed to be aware of which environment it was running in to know with what `baseUrl` to configure the Auth0 middleware.